HuyaneMatsu/hata/docs/topics/components.md

 ### Introduction

-Message components, mainly known as components are interactive gui elements, which might be included with a message.
+Message components, mainly known as components, are interactive gui elements which might get included with a message.
 Your application or bot can send and interact with them.
-They are customizable, and easy to use.
+They are customizable and easy to use.

-Hata supports components on native ways as well.
-This topic is a continuation of the [slash](slash.md) one, so if you did not read that yet, please go ahead.
+Hata supports components with native ways as well.
+This topic is a continuation of the [slash](slash.md) one, so if you did not read that yet please go ahead.

-Writing component based interactions are usually three times longer, than generic ones.
-So if writing some extra code is not your bread, I do not recommend using components.
-Although I never said, they are more complicated.
+Writing component based interactions is usually three times longer than generic ones.
+So if writing some extra code is not your bread I do not recommend using components, although I never said they are more complicated.

 ## Component Structures